hmes98318/LavaShark/apps/website/docs/getting-started.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Getting started

+Here is an example tutorial for using discord.js v14.
+If you're using an earlier version, please update it.
+The [discord.js Guide](https://discordjs.guide/) provides resources to help you with the update process.

-Initializing the LavaShark and discord.js library
+### Initializing the LavaShark and discord.js library

 ```js
 const { Client, GatewayIntentBits } = require('discord.js');